Ryan Jensen (American football): Baltimore Ravens

 Jensen was selected by the Baltimore Ravens in the sixth round with the 203rd overall pick in the 2013 NFL draft.

 On August 30, 2014, Jensen was released by the Ravens and was signed to the practice squad the next day.
 He was promoted to the active roster on December 16, 2014.

+Around the time, he was diagnosed with a severe sleep apnea after experiencing weight loss, fatigue, and a loss of strength.
+After his diagnosis, he started using a CPAP machine and stated that his weight went up and that he regained strength.

 Jensen became a full-time starter for the Ravens in 2017, starting in all 16 games at center.

 Tampa Bay Buccaneers

 On March 19, 2018, Jensen signed a four-year, $42 million contract with the Tampa Bay Buccaneers with $22 million guaranteed, making him the highest paid center in the NFL, as Ali Marpet moved from center to left guard to accommodate him.
 He was the Buccaneers' center in their Super Bowl LV victory on February 7, 2021.
 Jensen was among the three Buccaneers offensive linemen (joining Marpet and Tristan Wirfs) to be named to the 2022 Pro Bowl roster, a first for all three.

 On March 14, 2022, Jensen signed a three-year, $39 million contract extension with the Buccaneers.
 On July 28, 2022, Jensen experienced a severe knee injury during Buccaneers training camp and had to be carted off the field.
 He was placed on injured reserve on September 1, 2022.
 He was activated for the wild card round of the playoffs on January 16, 2023.

 On August 29, 2023, Jensen was placed on injured reserve after aggravating his previous knee injury.
 On February 2, 2024, Jensen announced his retirement from professional football.